onkenlab/V1VLM/README.md

-Code for the V1VLM model, a vision language model using [ViV1T](https://github.com/bryanlimy/ViV1T-closed-loop) as a digital twin of primary visual cortex, based on Google's Gemma-3 and Black Forest Labs' FLUX.1.
+Code for the V1VLM model, a vision language model using [ViV1T](https://github.com/bryanlimy/ViV1T-closed-loop) as a digital twin of primary visual cortex, based on Black Forest Labs' FLUX.1 and a custom version of Google's Gemma-3 finetuned for neuroscience-related tasks.

 ## Installation